mongodb/specifications/source/extended-json.rst

 * If the **keys** of the parsed object exactly match the **keys** of a type wrapper in the Conversion table, but any of the **values** are of an incorrect type, then the parser MUST report an error.

+* If the ``$``-prefixed key does not match a known type wrapper in the Conversion table, the parser MUST NOT raise an error and MUST leave the value as-is.
+See `Restrictions and limitations`_ for additional information.

 .. _regex: https://docs.mongodb.com/manual/reference/operator/query/regex/